Aniya-star/Anya/README.md

 - Then the size of the HTTP/3 and QUIC headers encapsulated in the packets are subtracted to obtain the actual size of the transmitted multiplexing chunk.

 #### Step3: Attack Method
-Our approach involves two steps: fingerprint fusion and fuzzy search.
+Our approach involves two steps: **fingerprint fusion** and **fuzzy search**.
 Fingerprint fusion simplifies the matching process, while fuzzy search eliminates the impact of uncertainties and removes dependency on sequence continuity.
 Additionally, we propose a strategy to enhance matching efficiency when dealing with large-scale fingerprint databases, further optimizing our approach's performance.

 - Sorting the video segment and audio segment based on their respective timeline, and then align the end times of video segments with the start times of audio segments on the same timeline.
 This mapped time sequence is used to establish the order for fused fingerprints.

-- fused fingerprint needs to be converted into a prefix-sum sequence.
+- The fused fingerprint needs to be converted into a prefix-sum sequence.
 Then Using scaling factors to obtain scaled prefixes and sequences and storing it in a hashmap.
 The implementation details of fuzzy search are shown in the following figure:

 ![image](https://github.com/user-attachments/assets/de41672a-6ede-4298-bf3f-6385fd6e0fc2)

-### The code organization for each section is as follows:
+## The code organization for each section is as follows:
 - `src\extract_fingreprint` : fingerprint collection and processing

-- `src\match` : match method
+- `src\match` : attack method

 - `data\fingerprint` : fingerprint file

 - `data\match_result` : example for match resullt

-- `data\quic_chunk_body` : data used for fit the liner regression
+- `data\quic_chunk_body` : data used for fitting the liner regression model